hyperledger/bevel/docs/source/operations/adding_new_member_org_besu.md

 <a name = "prerequisites"></a>
 ## Prerequisites
-To add a new organization in Besu, an existing besu network should be running, enode information of all existing nodes present in the network should be available, genesis file should be available in base64 encoding and the information of orion nodes should be available.
+To add a new organization in Besu, an existing besu network should be running, enode information of all existing nodes present in the network should be available, genesis file should be available in base64 encoding and the information of besu nodes should be available.
 The new node account should be unlocked prior adding the new node to the existing besu network.

 ---
 **NOTE**: Addition of a new organization has been tested on an existing network which is created by Bevel.
 Networks created using other methods may be suitable but this has not been tested by Bevel team.